Most of us take our digestive system for granted.

 Almost all of the nutrients vital for bodily functions are absorbed via the chyme’s route through the small intestine.

-The remaining chyme is passed into the large intestine where it combines with mucus secretions and bacteria (stored in the appendix) for final absorption of minerals, salts, vitamins and re-absorption of water.
+The remaining chyme is passed into the large intestine where it combines with mucus secretions and bacteria (stored in the appendix) for final absorption of minerals, salts, vitamins, and re-absorption of water.

-At this point, the liquid digestive waste products are changed into solid form that the body excretes via the anus.
+At this point, the liquid digestive waste products are changed into a solid form that the body excretes via the anus.
 Finally… a poop!

 Holy crap!
 That certainly was a long journey!

 Most of these processes happen organically without us having to do anything.
-But, many folks have trouble with digestion, either at the beginning of their food’s journey, or at the end.
+But, many folks have trouble with digestion, either at the beginning of their food’s journey or at the end.